Putin poised to win Russian presidential election by a landslide

 In Ukraine, President Volodymyr Zelenskyy said “this election fraud has no legitimacy and cannot have any”.

-The election came more than two years after Putin’s February 2022 invasion of Ukraine, Europe’s deadliest conflict since World War II.
+The election came more than two years after Putin’s February 2022 full-scale invasion of Ukraine, Europe’s deadliest conflict since World War II.

 On Sunday, thousands of Putin’s opponents staged a protest against him, although there was no independent tally of how many of Russia’s 114 million voters took part in the demonstrations.